Boeing Engineering Scholarship for Women

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in 1st year of a Bachelor of Software, Computer Systems, Electrical and Electronic, Mechatronics, or Mechanical Engineering (Honours), or the Bachelor of Information Technology with the Faculty of Engineering and Built Environment, UON.
+- Be enrolled in 1st year of a B Aerospace, Software, Computer Systems, Electrical and Electronic, Mechatronics, or Mechanical Engineering (Hons) programs, or the B Information Technology with the Faculty of Engineering and Built Environment, UON.

 - Demonstrate academic achievement either by an Australian Tertiary Admission Rank (ATAR) or equivalent of 75 or higher for commencing students, or a Grade Point Average (GPA) of 5.0 for continuing students.